 Comparisons to The Last Supper

 In around 2015, theories arose that van Gogh had used Café Terrace at Night to pay homage to The Last Supper by Leonardo da Vinci.
-Researcher Jason Baxter claimed that around the time he created Café Terrace at Night, van Gogh had written a letter to his brother Theo stating he had a “tremendous need for, shall I say the word – for religion.”
+Researcher Jared Baxter claimed that around the time he created Café Terrace at Night, van Gogh had written a letter to his brother Theo stating he had a “tremendous need for, shall I say the word – for religion.”

 Baxter argues that the figures in the artwork – twelve seated individuals surrounding a central long haired figure, while one dark figure departs the scene – echo the figures present at Jesus’s Last Supper.
 He also states that there are multiple crosses hidden in the piece, most evident at the supporting bar of the window behind the long-haired figure.